alexisInSAR/EGMStoolkit/README.md

 There are two ways to use the toolkit.

-**The user needs to use the temporary token from EGMS website.
-It can be found at the end of donwloading links (see image below).**
+**The user needs to use the temporary token from the EGMS website.
+It can be found at the end of download links (see image below).**

 ![EGMS Token](images/example_token.png)

+> **Tips:** Any download links can be used, the user can use a random download link.

 ### 2.1 In the terminal